-For years, retailers have used different terminology and colour schemes depending on the gender they are targeting.
-Products that were aimed at little girls would be packaged in bright pink boxes, and for boys it would be vibrant greens and blues.
-However, in recent years conversations questioning gender stereotyping have become more common and retailers have been called out if their products involve stereotyping.
-Morrison’s are just one of several UK brands that have been accused of this when customers were disappointed to find that a T-shirt for little boys said ‘Little man, big ideas’ whereas the female equivalent of the T-shirt read ‘Little girl, big smiles’ implying males were more likely to be intelligent than females.
-Since then, retailers like John Lewis have started working towards becoming more gender neutral by removing gendered children’s sections from their stores altogether.
+For years retailers have used different terminology and colour schemes within their marketing depending on the gender they are trying to target.
+Products aimed at girls would be packaged in pink boxes, and for boys it would be greens and blues.
+However, in recent years conversations questioning gender stereotypes have become more common and retailers have been called out if their products involve stereotyping.
+Morrison’s are just one of several UK brands that have been accused of gender stereotyping as customers were disappointed to find that a T-shirt for little boys said ‘Little man, big ideas’ whereas the female equivalent of the T-shirt read ‘Little girl, big smiles’ implying males were more likely to be intelligent than females.
+Since then, retailers like John Lewis have started working towards becoming more gender-neutral by removing gendered children’s sections from their stores altogether.

-The movement towards more gender neutral terminology is something that has been discussed at national and international level as the European Parliament has been working since the 1980s to ensure that it uses language that is gender neutral and non-discriminatory.
-This has led to some countries like Norway to completely reform its language in order to make it more gender inclusive.
+The movement towards more gender-neutral terminology is something that has been discussed at national and international level as the European Parliament has been working since the 1980s to ensure that it uses language that is gender-neutral and promotes gender equality.
+This has meant that some countries like Norway have reformed their language to make it more gender-inclusive.

 The official languages of the European Union have been split into three categories to make it easier to put strategies in place for each language: